OctopusDeploy/docs/src/pages/docs/deployments/nginx/configure-octopus-deploy-project.md

 | **Bindings**              | Specify any number of HTTP/HTTPS bindings that should be added to the NGINX virtual server. |                                          |                                          |
 | **Locations**             | Specify any number of locations that NGINX should test request URIs against to send traffic to your application. |                                          |                                          |

 When defining **locations** you can configure NGINX to deliver files from the file system , or proxy requests to another server.
-For our sample application we want requests to `http://<IPorDNSofServer>/` to deliver the `index.html` file from the `wwwroot` folder of our ASP.NET Core project and requests to `http://<IPorDNSofServer>/api/` to be proxied to our ASP.NET Core project running on [http://localhost:5000](http://localhost:5000).
+For our sample application we want requests to `http://<IPorDNSofServer>/` to deliver the `index.html` file from the `WWWRoot` folder of our ASP.NET Core project and requests to `http://<IPorDNSofServer>/api/` to be proxied to our ASP.NET Core project running on [http://localhost:5000](http://localhost:5000).

 :::figure
 ![](/docs/deployments/nginx/images/deployment_process_nginx_feature.png)